darknethaxor/DH-HackBar/README.md

 ### Download

-📥 <a href="https://github.com/darknethaxor/DH-HackBar/releases">Download</a> from releases.
+📥 <a href="https://github.com/darknethaxor/DH-HackBar/releases">Download</a> the latest version from releases.
 <br>
 <br>